briansimiyuj/doctor-appointment-app/README.md

   1. Retrieve the profile data,  `setProfile` and `setShowModal` state from the `ProfileContext`
   2. Retrieve `setName` and `userType`  from `LoginContext`
-  3. Retrieve `processFile` function from `UploadFile` hook
+  3. Retrieve `uploadAndProcessFile` function from `UploadFile` hook
   4. Retrieve saved profile data from the local storage
   5. Create `editProfile` callback function that will be called when the edit button is clicked
     a.
-Call `processFile` function to upload the profile image, cover image and license certificate.
+Call `uploadAndProcessFile` function to upload the profile image, cover image and license certificate.
 The function will return a promise that resolves with the file properties.
     b.
 Create a logic hook check if the values are equal to the saved profile data.
 If they are equal, exit the function.
     c.
-Create a new object with the updated profile data and the file properties from the `processFile` function
+Create a new object with the updated profile data and the file properties from the `uploadAndProcessFile` function
     d.
 Update the saved profile data with the updated profile data
     e.
-Save the updated profile data in the local storage with the key as the user's ID
+Save the updated profile data in the firestore
     f.
 Set `setProfile` to the updated profile data
     g.
 Set `setName` to the updated profile data's name
     h.
 Return the updated profile data object